bamdaa/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository contains Docker Compose files to run the V2Ray proxy as a bridge server for the Outline shadowsocks proxy.
+This repository includes Docker Compose files for running the V2Ray proxy as a bridge server for the Outline proxy.
-It helps the Outline proxy to work in highly restricted networks without direct/safe/stable access to Outline servers.
+Its purpose is to enable the Outline proxy to function effectively in severely restricted networks where direct, secure, and reliable access may not be available.

 ## Documentation

 ### Outline

-[Outline](https://getoutline.org) is a Shadowsocks-based proxy created by Google.
+[Outline](https://getoutline.org), developed by Google, is a user-friendly proxy based on Shadowsocks.
-It lets you create and manage Shadowsocks servers easily.
+It simplifies the process of creating and managing Shadowsocks servers.
-Outline clients are also well-designed applications available for all platforms.
+Additionally, Outline offers well-designed client applications that are compatible with various platforms.

 It usually works as below.